xuwei-k/web-push/doc/UsageExample.md

 ```

 Now we need to take this `Subscription` object and save it somewhere so that we
-can use it later, when we need to send push notifications.
+can use it later when we need to send push notifications.

-## Send push messages
+## Serverside - Send push messages

 Now that we need to send push notifications, we cah finally use this library!
 Woho!
 First, we need to decide if we want to send a Google Cloud Messaging (GCM)
 message, or a Push API message.
+How this is done is up to you.

 ```java
 /** The Time to live of GCM notifications */